C1. Patterns and Relationships

 The student creates a necklace without a repeating pattern.

-Ask the student to name each term in their pattern core aloud while touching each named bead.
+Ask the student to name each element in their pattern core aloud while touching each named bead.
 Ask the student if anything was repeated as they named them.

 Explain to the student that in order for there to be a pattern, the elements of their pattern must repeat.
 Remove the beads from the lace without undoing the order to make it easier to move them.